Of Course Or Of Course

 Of Course vs. Of Course: A Deep Dive into Nuance and Usage

 The seemingly simple phrase "of course" often leaves writers and speakers wondering about its subtle variations.
-Is there a significant difference between "of course" and "Of course"?
-The answer, while seemingly straightforward, delves into the nuances of capitalization, punctuation, and the overall impact on tone and context.
-This article will explore the intricacies of this common phrase, providing a comprehensive guide to its proper usage and helping you confidently incorporate it into your writing and speech.
+Worth adding: is there a significant difference between "of course" and "Of course"?
+The answer, while seemingly straightforward, breaks down the nuances of capitalization, punctuation, and the overall impact on tone and context.
+This article will explore the intricacies of this common phrase, providing a practical guide to its proper usage and helping you confidently incorporate it into your writing and speech.

 Understanding the Basics: Capitalization and Punctuation